For Inside Science on BBC Radio 4 I go hunting for some unexpected visitors in Cambridge’s Botanic Gardens

-Can science can stop sharks attacking people?
+Can science stop sharks attacking people?
 And can it stop people attacking sharks?
 My radio documentary for the BBC World Service explores these much misunderstood animals.

 Earlier this year I collaborated with Ria Mishaal on a science communication project that explored the wonders of freshwater life.